Eating with Gut Problems (Part 2) - the low FODMAP diet

 So you have gut problems... but have you heard of SIBO?

-These bacteria LOVE carbohydrates, and consequently release lots of gas in the bowels which results in bloating/distention, abdominal pain, and a change in osmotic pressure.
+These bacteria like carbohydrates, and consequently release lots of gas in the bowels which results in bloating/distention, abdominal pain, and a change in osmotic pressure.
 This change in pressure leads to an influx of fluid (water) in the bowel and the end result may be:

 • Diarrhea